alannarisse/git_practice/README.md

 This repo is a practice git project for my awesome mentees to learn how clone, send pull requests, and to deal with merge conflicts.

-- I really love ice cream.
+- No you really do not
 - I miss New York?
 - I need peaches.